Equality Now: Background and history

 Equality Now was founded in 1992 in New York by attorneys Jessica Neuwirth of the United States, Navanethem Pillay of South Africa and Feryal Gharahi.
 The founders believed that acts of violence against women were violations of the fundamental human rights guarantees as stated in the 1948 Universal Declaration of Human Rights and that the human rights movement to that point had neglected women's rights, dismissing these violations as "cultural" or "private."
-At the time, issues such as domestic violence, rape, female genital mutilation, trafficking, and reproductive rights were not part of the agendas of established human rights organizations.

-Neuwirth, Pillay and Gharahi envisioned an organization that would work closely with grassroots women's organizations in every region of the world, sharing and receiving information on the status of women and violations of their rights, and mobilizing public protest in response.
-Immediately after the opening of its first office in New York, Equality Now began to identify groups whose work matched its own mission and to consider how to support and reinforce the actions those groups were already taking.

 Equality Now helped to build public consciousness on women's rights as human rights and to channel concern into strategic action through the Women's Action Network, an alliance of organizations working to achieve their common goals.
 Supporters who joined the network received campaign briefings and were urged to take action against human rights violations against women and girls by writing letters of protest directly to government officials, sharing information about these violations within their communities and taking other steps to support the struggle to end violence and discrimination against women.

-The founders also hoped to build the organization's presence around the world by setting up offices in different regions.
-They hoped this would facilitate stronger relationships with the local groups and regional networks best places to know the most effective actions to be taken to end violence and discrimination against women and girls in their communities.
 Equality Now opened its Africa Regional Office in Nairobi, Kenya in 2000.
 A London office followed in 2004 and the organization opened its fourth office in Beirut in 2019.
 The organization also has additional outposts in Amman, Jordan, Tbilisi, Georgia, Delhi, India and Washington, DC.

-In 2011, Yasmeen Hassan, author of the first ever study on domestic violence in Pakistan, became Global Executive Director of Equality Now.
-She led the organization for over a decade, quadrupling their income and staff during her tenure.
-Under her leadership Equality Now won the International Gender Equality Prize from the Finnish Government in 2019.
+In 2011, Yasmeen Hassan, author of the first study on domestic violence in Pakistan, became Global Executive Director of Equality Now.

+In 2022, S. Mona Sinha was appointed the next Global Executive Director of Equality Now, succeeding Hassan who had been in the position for over a decade.